itsPreto/baby-code/README.md

 The Flask server will start and listen on port 8000.
 The server exposes two endpoints ```/generate``` and ```/run.```

 ## Endpoints
-/generate
-This endpoint receives a POST request with a user's question in the body.
+- `/generate`: receives a POST request with a user's question in the body.
 The question is processed by the LLM, and a Python code snippet is generated and returned.

-/run
-This endpoint receives a POST request with Python code in the body.
+- `/run`: receives a POST request with Python code in the body.
 The code is executed, and the output of the execution is returned.

 ## Contributing

   Contributions to this project are welcome.
 Please create a fork of the repository, make your changes, and submit a pull request.

+  I'll be creating a few issues for feature tracking soon!!

+  ALSO -> If anyone would like to start a Discord channel and help me manage it that would be awesome _(I'm not on it that much)_.

 ## License
 This project is licensed under the MIT License.